ujjwalgodara9/Whatapp-PA/README.md

 ![Ava Chainlit](img/ava_chainlit.png)

-Now that you have everything running, it's time to move on to the first lesson, where you'll understand the architecture behind Ava.
+Now that we have verified that everything is working, it's time to move on to **Lesson 1**, where you'll be introduced to the architecture behind Ava.

+> If you want to clean up the docker compose application and all the related local folders, you can run `make ava-delete`.
+For more info, check the [Makefile](Makefile).

 ---